 Mark joined SBE in 2019.
 He served as an Associate Director of Academic Affairs and Policy at the Washington Student Achievement Council (WSAC) and Higher Education Coordinating Board (HECB).
-His work focused on equity, grant administration, and degree program approval.
-Prior to that, he provided accounting services for nonprofit organizations serving people with disabilities.
+His work focused on equity, grant administration, and as a campaign manager.
+Alissa holds her B.S. degree in Public Relations from the University of Texas and her Master of Public Administration degree from the Evans School (UW).